navjo2323/CPD-with-AMDM/README.md

 This repository contains the data and code used in [Alternating Mahalanobis Distance Minimization for Accurate and Well-Conditioned CP Decomposition](https://arxiv.org/abs/2204.07208).
 The code used to generate all the figures (except Figure 3) and Algorithm 5.1 is
 [here](https://github.com/cyclops-community/tensor_decomposition/blob/master/mahalanobis.py)

-For AMDM and hybrid algorithms the following file should be run in the above mentioned repository
+For AMDM and hybrid algorithms the following file should be run in the above mentioned linked [repository](https://github.com/cyclops-community/tensor_decomposition/tree/0d562dc7edba569196c7043a703044e3358d00e2)
 ```
 python mahalanobis.py
 ```